biopragmatics/oquat/docs/invalids/prefix/obi.md

 ## `geno`: Genotype Ontology

-Identifiers for this prefix are given incorrectly correctly in `geno`.
+Identifiers for this prefix are given incorrectly in `geno`.
+See the [GitHub repository](https://github.com/monarch-initiative/GENO-ontology).

 | external_xref                                   |   usages_count | usages                                              |
 |-------------------------------------------------|----------------|-----------------------------------------------------|